Building Teamwork: Help Your People Effectively Communicate, Collaborate and Build Great Teams

 - Everyone who wants to learn the keys to teamwork and happiness

-Presentation Timing and MaterialsThe hour-long training consists of a 45-minute virtual presentation, plus about 15 minutes for group discussion.
+Handouts: PowerPoint slides, including details and action items employees can immediately use, provided as a PDF handout.
+Special report on group ice breakers also provided.
 Barry’s book, Connect!, is available at the member-discounted rate of $5, including shipping (the book retails for $15 on Amazon).
 However, the book is not necessary to learn successful methods or to retain key points.
-The PowerPoint slides, which include details and action items employees can immediately use, is included as a PDF handout.

 About the InstructorBarry Moline has been CMUA’s Executive Director since 2017, and has been a trade association CEO for more than 25 years.
 In his career, he has seen some people struggle to collaborate, while to others, it comes naturally.
 Recognizing the widespread need in businesses and organizations to improve individual and organizational teamwork, Barry investigated and discovered the keys that best-practice organizations use to show their employees how to quickly work together, and then encourage staff to grow productive workplace relationships.
 After four years of research, Barry wrote Connect!, and he is delighted to share these ideas with CMUA Members.